christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Principal component analysis

-Before diving too deep, PCA can provide a way to reduce the dimensionality of activations across MLP, attention, and residual stream patterns for the main entities (John, Mark, cats), locations (basket, box) and actions (takes, puts, leaves, comes) of the ToM passage to find directions that might reveal how the model is structuring the text internally.
+PCA provides a way to reduce the dimensionality of activations across MLP, attention, and residual stream patterns for the main entities (John, Mark, cats), locations (basket, box) and actions (takes, puts, leaves, comes) of the ToM passage to find directions that reveal how the model is structuring the text internally.

 <br>